Bhavesh-github-zen/Interactive-Kubernetes-Portal/README.md

 # Interactive-Kubernetes-Portal

 With this webapp, you can create, delete the k8s resources, you can create replicas, you can expose the service, etc by giving instructions in human language i.e. English.
-For example :- Suppose instruction is "hey, can you please launch the pod for me"
+For example :- Suppose instruction is "hey, can you please launch the pod for me".
                In output, you will find that pod has been launched in your k8s cluster with the name specified by you.

 ## Features of Interactive Kubernetes web portal -